tedneward/Azgaarnoth/Creatures/AnimatedObjects.md

 >- **Languages** —
 >- **Challenge** 1/4
 >___
->***Antimagic Susceptibility.***.
-The sword is incapacitated while in the area of an antimagic field.
+>***Antimagic Susceptibility.*** The sword is incapacitated while in the area of an antimagic field.
 If targeted by dispel magic, the sword must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
 >
->***False Appearance.***.
-While the sword remains motionless and isn’t flying, it is indistinguishable from a normal sword.
+>***False Appearance.*** While the sword remains motionless and isn’t flying, it is indistinguishable from a normal sword.
 >
 >#### Actions
->***Longsword.***.
-Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
+>***Longsword.*** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 5 (1d8 + 1) slashing damage.
 >

 ---